Revisiting the sphaleron and axion production rates in QCD at high temperatures: Motivation Outline

 The autocorrelation of the Chern-Simons number at two different times $t$ and $t+\Delta t$ given by

 thus denotes the sphaleron transition rate $\Gamma_{\text{sph}}$ assuming that change in the Chern-Simons number is diffusive at long enough time evolution $t\to \infty$.
 Accurately determining the sphaleron rate in QCD is important for many important physical phenomena.
-Sphaleron rates contribute to the damping of the coherent oscillations of axions~\cite{McLerran:1990de}, in exotic transport phenomena for e.g. the chiral magnetic effect~\cite{Kharzeev:2024zzm} and is a source of strong CP violation which is believed to play a role during baryogenesis in the early universe~\cite{Mohapatra:1991bz}.
+Sphaleron rates contribute to the damping of the coherent oscillations of axions~\cite{McLerran:1990de}, to exotic transport phenomena, e.g. the chiral magnetic effect~\cite{Kharzeev:2024zzm} and are a source of strong CP violation which is believed to have played a role during baryogenesis in the early Universe~\cite{Mohapatra:1991bz}.

 It was anticipated early-on that the sphaleron rate can be measured controllably in classical SU(N) theory~\cite{Grigoriev:1988bd} at finite temperatures $T$.
 However it was soon realized that classical gauge theories in 3+1 dimensions suffer from ultraviolet divergences and the hard gluons with momenta $|\mathbf{p}| \gtrsim \pi T$ play an important role in the estimation of $\Gamma_{\text{sph}}$.
 These hard gluons, though not included in the classical theory, influence the sphaleron dynamics since the hard scale sets the momentum cut-off and thus the relaxation rates in the effective theory~\cite{Arnold:1999uy}.
 Incorporating this fact properly leads to a $ \Gamma_{\text{sph}} \propto g^{10}T^4$ rather than the naive expectation $\sim g^8T^4$ that comes just from dimensional analysis.
 A more careful analysis of the sphaleron rate leads to a dependence of the form $\sim \log(1/g)g^{10} T^4$~\cite{Bodeker:1998hm} arising due to the logarithmic dependence of the Debye mass on $g$.
 In the limit when $\log(1/g) \gg 1$, an effective field theory of the soft modes of the non-Abelian gauge theory at leading logarithmic order can be constructed~\cite{Bodeker:1998hm} which remains valid even at next-to-leading-log order if the color conductivity which goes as an input parameter is also calculated at the same order~\cite{Arnold:1999uy}.
 Furthermore, this effective theory is not plagued by ultraviolet divergences which is inherent in the classical Hamiltonian for non-Abelian gauge theory~\cite{Bodeker:1995pp}.
 The $\Gamma_{\text{sph}}$ measured on the lattice~\cite{Moore:2010jd} within this effective theory of soft gluons provides the leading $\log(1/g)$ dependence at sufficiently weak couplings, $g\lesssim 0.6$.